erikdubois/Themes-Icons-Pack/README.md

 # themes-icons-pack

+Two scripts

+_deb is for ubuntu, linux mint and all derivatives using apt-get

+_archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)

-Check if you have git installed else
+Check if you have git installed else for deb based

 	sudo apt-get install git

+or on Archlinux

+	sudo pacman -S git

 Now you can use the command git clone in the terminal and run scripts.